 J H Haynes & Co Ltd, 2009

 A practical guide to all aspects of women's health, written for men to help them understand and support the women in their lives.

 Booklets and resources from other organisations

 An easy guide to cervical screening

-This is a picture leaflet for women with a learning disability to tell them about having a cervical screening test.
-You can read or download this leaflet in PDF format on the NHS website.
+This is a leaflet with pictures about cervical screening for women with a learning disability.
+You can read or download this leaflet in PDF format on the Gov.UK website.